vr33ni/vuejs-spring-app/README.md

 ## Overview

 This project showcases a basic web shop application.
 The backend is built with Spring Boot and Java, using MongoDB as a database.
-The frontend is built with VueJs + Vite.
+The frontend is built with Vue.js + Vite.
 The application can be run with or without using Docker.
 Cypress is used for component and end-to-end testing.

 ## Prerequisites